Height: 14.2h (148cm)

 Has produced successful and sought-after progeny with Arabian, German Riding Pony, Thoroughbred and small Warmblood mares.

-45 day pregnancy
+on confirmation of each 45 day pregnancy

 Shipped in Australia from Gene Movers in VIC